-Genevieve Louise Rickmeyer Sounia was a daughter, mother, wife, friend and cherished soul.
+Genevieve Louise Rickmeyer Sounia was a Daughter, Mother, Wife,

 Genevieve died 5 weeks short of her 35th birthday from an aggressive form of breast cancer.
 She left behind her husband, two daughters ages 3 and 6, her parents, sister and brother, their spouses and children, aunts, uncles, cousins, and many, many friends and acquaintances.

 She filled her short life with many accomplishments and adventures, but is remembered most dearly as a loving and nurturing young woman who cared deeply about her family and others.
 She had a way of touching someone's heart and leaving an enduring impression.
 Genevieve had big brown eyes and a bright wide smile, and when she looked at you, it warmed your soul.

 Genevieve spoke several languages well, but her true love was French.
 She was always on the look out for new places to travel and created lasting friendships wherever she went.
 Her credits include graduating with honors from Long Island Lutheran High School, attending The George Washington University on dance and ROTC scholarships, and graduating with a B.A. in International Affairs.
 During her studies, she spent a summer in Europe, and interned at the Department of State, where she earned honors for her work.

 Genevieve received a commission in the US Army as an Adjutant General Officer and began her service in Weisbaden, Germany, where she met her future husband, Phil.
 Their wedding was delayed when they were both deployed during Operation Iraqi Freedom.
 Promotion to Captain and several wild helicopter and humvee rides later, Genevieve returned to the US, where several months later, she and Phil were married at the United States Military Academy's Cadet Chapel, his Alma Mater.